 - He used to send thank-you cards to students and give replies to all his emails personally.

 - He was an avid reader and wrote 12 books himself.

-- The day Dr. Kalam visited Switzerland, May 26, is commemorated as Science Day in the country.
-This declaration in his honor was made by the Swiss government after the sad demise of this great personality.
+- The day Dr Kalam visited Switzerland, May 26, is commemorated as Science Day in the country.
+This declaration in his honour was made by the Swiss government after the sad demise of this great personality.